motorcycle 101 guides

 4.1 Wisconsin Motorcycle Instruction Permit & Class M License

-If you are at least 16 years old, you are allowed to begin applying for a Wisconsin motorcycle instruction permit.
-You must pay a fee of $32 for one to be officially issued.
+If you are at least 16, you can then attempt to get a Wisconsin motorcycle instruction permit.
+You must pay $32 to finish having the permit officially issued.

-If you are at least 16 years old and have held onto a Wisconsin motorcycle instruction permit, you can then move onto acquiring a Wisconsin Class M license.
-You must pay a fee of $22 if you wish to receive an original, new license.
+If you are at least 16 and have held onto a Wisconsin motorcycle instruction permit, you can then move on to acquiring a Wisconsin Class M license.
+You must pay $22 if you wish to receive an original, new license.

 Listed in this table are the requirements and restrictions you need to know if you need to obtain credentials or are ready to operate your motorcycle if you are holding onto either a Wisconsin motorcycle instruction permit or a Wisconsin Class M license: